Blank blank WWII Vehicle and Gun Database

 General Information

-The Sturmpanzer VI mit 38cm Mörser RW61 was designed in 1943, manufactured by Alkett based on the existing fully tracked Tiger and was in use from 1943 to 1945.
+The Sturmpanzer VI mit 38cm Mörser RW61 was a Self Propelled Artillery vehicle designed in 1943, manufactured by Alkett, it was based on the fully tracked Tiger chassis and was in use from 1943 to 1945.
+It was commonly called a Sturmtiger.

 The vehicle was powered by Maybach 'HL230 P45 V-12,' petrol powerplant producing 700 HP which could drive the vehicle on roads at up to 25 mph with a range of about 75 miles before refuelling.
 Its cross country performance was good providing a max speed of about 13 mph and a range of about 30 miles.

 It was armed with 1 light machine gun.
-Its main armament consisted of a 38cm RW 61 which could penetrate 338 mm of flat plate at 200 metres
+Its main armament consisted of a 38cm RW 61 firing a shell weighing 349.0 kg to a maximum range of 5,000 metres.

 The 38cm rocket mortar was install in the Tiger I chassis for destroying building and concrete installations, it was based on a Naval anti submarine weapon.